 The Bosscha Observatory opens from Tuesday to Saturday.
 However, tourists can only visit the observatory on Saturday.
 From Tuesday until Friday the observatory is open for institutional visits only.

-There are 4 sessions on midday, starting from 9:30 AM, 10:45 AM, 12:00 PM, and 1:45 PM.
+There are 4 sessions at midday, starting from 9:30 AM, 10:45 AM, 12:00 PM, and 1:45 PM.
 While for a night visit, it starts from 5 to 8 PM.
 However, it required a reservation and the schedule is not every week.
 The maximum participant for each session is 90 people.

 |Bosscha Observatory Opening Hours|